-A. Upon receipt of a notice to arbitrate, the parties shall attempt to agree upon an arbitrator within ten (10) working days after receipt of the notice to arbitrate, and in the event the parties are unable to agree upon an arbitrator within a ten (10) day period, an arbitrator shall be selected from the panel of arbitrators herein contained.
-An arbitrator will then be selected by the representatives of the parties alternately striking names within seven (7) days.
+- A. Upon receipt of a notice to arbitrate, the parties shall attempt to agree upon an arbitrator within ten (10) working days after receipt of the notice to arbitrate, and in the event the parties are unable to agree upon an arbitrator within a ten (10) day period, the party demanding arbitration shall, within five (5) working days, request the Federal Mediation and Conciliation Service (FMCS) to submit a panel of seven (7) impartial persons qualified to act as an arbitrator in accordance with its then applicable rules and regulations.
+Either party may reject one entire panel.
+Should either party determine that the first panel was totally unacceptable, an additional panel shall be requested by the party demanding arbitration within five (5) working days of receipt of notice of the rejected panel, and an arbitrator will then be selected by the representatives of the parties alternately striking names within seven (7) days of their receipt of the panel from the FMCS and selecting the remaining name after six (6) names have been struck.
+The party demanding arbitration shall notify the FMCS of the selection of an arbitrator's name within five (5) working days of the parties' selection of the arbitrator. - B. The arbitrator shall render his/her/their decision within thirty (30) days of the close of the hearing.
+In rendering his/her/their decision, the arbitrator shall limit his/her/their decision strictly to the interpretation, application or enforcement of the specific Articles and Sections of this Agreement.
+The arbitrator shall be without power or authority to make any decision: (1) contrary to or inconsistent with or modifying or varying in any way the terms of this Agreement or any applicable law; (2) limiting or interfering in any way with the powers, duties, or responsibilities of the Employer under applicable law or its rule-making powers not inconsistent with this Agreement; (3) implying any restriction or condition upon the Employer's "management rights", it being understood that the exercise of those rights is not inconsistent with this Agreement, except those restrictions as set forth specifically within this Agreement or are fairly inferable from the express language of any Article or Section herein; (4) which is based upon any collective bargaining agreement other than the one in effect at the time the grievance originated.

-- The arbitrator shall render his decision within thirty (30) days of B. the close of the hearing.
-In rendering his decision, the arbitrator shall limit his/her decision strictly to the interpretation, application or enforcement of the specific Articles and Sections of this Agreement.
-The arbitrator shall be without power or authority to make any decision: (1) contrary to or inconsistent with or modifying or varying in any way the terms of this Agreement or any applicable law; (2) limiting or interfering in any way with the powers, duties, or responsibilities of the Employer under applicable law or its rule-making powers not inconsistent with this Agreement; (3) implying any restriction or condition upon the Employer's "management rights", it being understood that the exercise of those rights is not inconsistent with this Agreement, except those restrictions as set forth specifically within this Agreement or are fairly inferable from the express language of any Article or Section herein; (4) which is based upon any collective bargaining agreement other than the one in effect at the time the grievance originated. - C. The written decision of the arbitrator resulting from any arbitration or grievances hereunder shall be final and binding on the Employer, the Union, and the employee.
+- C. The written decision of the arbitrator resulting from any arbitration or grievances hereunder shall be final and binding on the Employer, the Union, and the employee.
 The award, if in favor of the grievant, will be promptly implemented by the Employer, unless appealed by the Employer. - D. The cost of the services of the arbitrator, the cost of any proofs produced at the direction of the arbitrator, the fee of the arbitrator, and rent, if any, for the hearing room, and the cost to obtain the panel of arbitrators shall be borne by the losing party.
 Where the arbitrator's award is not consistent with the total relief sought by either party, the cost shall be borne equally by both parties.
 The expenses of any non-employee witnesses shall be borne, if at all, by the party calling them.
-The fees of the Court Reporter shall be paid by the party asking for one; such fee shall be split equally if both parties desire a reporter, or request a copy of any transcript. - E. Any employee whose attendance is required for such hearing, shall not lose pay or benefits to the extent such hearing hours are during his/her normally scheduled working hours on the day of the hearing.
+The fees of the Court Reporter shall be paid by the party asking for one; such fee shall be split equally if both parties desire a reporter or request a copy of any transcript. - E. Any employee whose attendance is required for such hearing, shall not lose pay or benefits to the extent such hearing hours are during his/her/their normally scheduled working hours on the day of the hearing.